Essex Property Trust (NYSE:ESS) Issues Q2 2021 Earnings Guidance

-The business also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
-Investors of record on Wednesday, June 30th will be paid a $2.09 dividend.
-This represents a $8.36 dividend on an annualized basis and a yield of 2.73%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Wednesday, June 30th will be given a $2.09 dividend.
 The ex-dividend date of this dividend is Tuesday, June 29th.
-Essex Property Trust’s dividend payout ratio is presently 65.21%.
+This represents a $8.36 dividend on an annualized basis and a yield of 2.79%.
+Essex Property Trust’s payout ratio is currently 65.21%.

-In related news, Director Thomas E. Robinson sold 2,838 shares of the firm’s stock in a transaction dated Wednesday, May 12th.
+In other Essex Property Trust news, Director Thomas E. Robinson sold 2,838 shares of the company’s stock in a transaction dated Wednesday, May 12th.
 The shares were sold at an average price of $280.32, for a total value of $795,548.16.
-Following the transaction, the director now directly owns 7,383 shares of the company’s stock, valued at approximately $2,069,602.56.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Company insiders own 3.80% of the company’s stock.
+Following the transaction, the director now owns 7,383 shares of the company’s stock, valued at $2,069,602.56.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 3.80% of the company’s stock.

 Essex Property Trust, Inc, an S&P 500 company, is a fully integrated real estate investment trust (REIT) that acquires, develops, redevelops, and manages multifamily residential properties in selected West Coast markets.
 Essex currently has ownership interests in 246 apartment communities comprising approximately 60,000 apartment homes with an additional 6 properties in various stages of active development.